 Option 2: Portable Bassinets

-- Some elevate child off the ground
+- Elevate baby off the ground

 - Not suitable for older babies or toddlers

-- Ones with legs don’t fit well in tents
+- Don’t fit well in small tents

 - Have to lift baby in/out of it for nighttime feedings